AckerlyXu/heima/articles/active-directory/connect/active-directory-aadconnectsync-change-the-configuration.md

 ![Create inbound synchronization rule](./media/active-directory-aadconnectsync-change-the-configuration/usertype3.png)

 ### Step 5: Create an outbound synchronization rule to flow the attribute value to Azure AD
-The outbound synchronization rule permits the attribute value to flow from the metaverse to the PreferredDataLocation attribute in Azure AD:
+The outbound synchronization rule permits the attribute value to flow from the metaverse to the UserType attribute in Azure AD:

 1. Go to the Synchronization Rules Editor.
 2. Set the search filter **Direction** to be **Outbound**.